Turning your home into a Proposal Writing Boot Camp

 Lessons learned from 16 months in a home office.

 The spring of 2020 was a crucial period of adjustment for Candid and its training programs.
 As we documented in this blog entry, Candid’s programs team made a serious effort to find out what the nonprofits we work with needed and wanted to know and learn during their adjustment to the coronavirus (COVID-19) crisis.
-At the time, we just wanted to provide the best assistance we could using methods we knew were safe.
+At the time, we just wanted to provide the best assistance we could using methods we knew were safe at home.

 The “no” normal